sreitich/sreitich.github.io/_posts/2025-02-25-animation-actor.markdown

 This isn't just a feature; it's a _tool_ for our animators.
 So we want to make it as intuitive and streamlined as possible to work with!
 {: .notice--info}

-Before we start implementing the notify itself, we can add one more feature to improve this our workflow:
+Before we start implementing the notify itself, we can add one more feature to improve our workflow:

 {% highlight c++ %}
 // AnimNotifyState_SpawnAnimActor.h